WayneBrown/learnwebgl2/_sources/01_the_big_picture/3_3d_graphics_pipeline.rst

 ..
 Copyright (C)  Wayne Brown
-    Permission is granted to copy, distribute
-    and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
+  Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+.. role:: raw-html(raw)
+  :format: html

 1.3 - The 3D Graphics Pipeline
 ::::::::::::::::::::::::::::::